DGCI gives emergency use approval to Bharat Biotech's Covaxin for 12-18 years age group

-The Drugs Controller General of India (DGCI) has given emergency use approval to Bharat Biotech for its COVID-19 vaccine Covaxin for 12-18 years age group, news agency Press Trust of India reported citing sources.
+The Drugs Controller General of India (DGCI) has given emergency use approval to Bharat Biotech for its COVID-19 vaccine Covaxin for 12-18 years age group, with certain conditions.

 The authorisation comes at a time when there are rising concerns about the Omicron variant of the coronavirus and the COVID-19 cases are showing a rising trend in many states of the country.